INTRODUCTORY COURSE INFORMATION

 Timetables: Timetables are normally available by May in each year, for modules running in the following academic year.
 Please note that we make every effort to avoid changes to timetables after this, but sometimes, due to staff availability or low recruitment to a module, changes are inevitable.
 Most modules run on Tuesdays, with a small number on Thursdays and Fridays.
 Wednesdays is a compulsory day for all ministerial students.
 Block weeks run at various times during the year.
 There are two compulsory block weeks for ministerial students.
 Other students may find their choice of modules limited if they are unable to arrange to attend at least one block week per year.
 There is a Welcome Week in September each year, and all new students are expected to attend at least some of this.

-Tuition Fees and Financial Support: The full-time tuition fees for 2019-20 are £8165.
+Tuition Fees and Financial Support: The full-time tuition fees for 2020-21 will be confirmed before the start of the academic year.
+The previous year’s fees were £8165.
 Part-time fees vary depending upon the number of credits studies each year.
 There is an additional charge for those also following the Ministerial Formation Programme.
 Further details available on request.
 This course is designated for student loan support for eligible students from England and Wales.
 For more information go to: https://www.gov.uk/student-finance

 Graduate Employment: Our graduates have gone on to do a variety of different roles, the most common of which is Baptist or other Ministers.
 Other graduates have gone on to become community workers, youth workers, children & family workers, pioneer workers, missionaries, and many other roles.
 We also have a large number of students who have remained in their previous careers, but found that their studies provided new skills and experience which have enriched both their working and personal life.